 Staying connected through messages is important to many drivers.
-Chat apps can let users know if a child needs to be picked up, or if a dinner location has been changed.
-The Android framework enables messaging apps to extend their services into the driving experience using a standard user interface that lets drivers keep their eyes on the road.
+Chat apps can let users know if a child needs to be picked up or if a dinner location has been changed.
+The Android framework lets messaging apps extend their services into the driving experience using a standard user interface that lets drivers keep their eyes on the road.

-Apps that support messaging can extend their messaging notifications to allow Android Auto to consume them when Auto is running.
-These notifications are displayed in Auto and allow users to read and respond to messages in a consistent, low distraction, interface.
-Additionally, when using the MessagingStyle API, you get the benefit of optimized message notifications for all Android devices, including Android Auto.
-Such optimizations include UI that's specialized for message notifications, improved animations, and support for inline images.
+Apps that support messaging can extend their messaging notifications to let Android Auto consume them when Auto is running.
+These notifications are displayed in Auto and let users read and respond to messages in a consistent, low-distraction interface.
+And when you use the MessagingStyle API, you get optimized message notifications for all Android devices, including Android Auto.
+The optimizations include a UI that's specialized for message notifications, improved animations, and support for inline images.

-This lesson assumes that you have built an app that displays messages to the user and receives the user's replies, such as a chat app.
-The lesson shows you how to extend your app to hand those messages off to an Auto device for display and replies.
+This guide shows you how to extend an app that displays messages to the user and receives the user's replies, such as a chat app, to hand message display and reply receipt off to an Auto device.
+For related design guidance, see Messaging apps on the Design for Driving site.

 Get started

-To enable your app to provide messaging service for Auto devices, your app must be able to do the following:
+To provide messaging service for Auto devices, your app must declare its support for Android Auto in the manifest and be able to do the following:

 - Build and send